Bathroom Stall Sizes

 When you determine the depth of your bathroom stalls, you must remember that you need room to open the door.
-Most toilet stall doors open inwards to avoid safety and privacy issues.
+Most bathroom stall doors open inwards to avoid safety and privacy issues.
 So, you have to create a clearance between the toilet and door that allows it to swing the entire way.
 Considering that you’ll have a minimum stall width of 30″, you’ll need to add at least that much depth to the wash closet.

 The way you mount your toilet partitions will determine their height, especially when you make an ADA-compliant restroom.
 Each mounting system features different floor and ceiling clearances.
-You have to subtract these clearances from your total ceiling height to get an idea of your partition dimensions.
+You have to subtract these clearances from your total ceiling height to get an idea of your bathroom partition dimensions.

 Designing Your Bathroom Layout